moby/moby/man/docker-build.1.md

     docker build -t whenry/fedora-jboss .

 When you list the images, the image above will have the tag `latest`.

+You can apply multiple tags to an image.
+For example, you can apply the `latest` tag to a newly built image and add another tag that references a specific version.
+For example, to tag an image both as `whenry/fedora-jboss:latest` and `whenry/fedora-jboss:v2.1`, use the following:

+    docker build -t whenry/fedora-jboss:latest -t whenry/fedora-jboss:v2.1 .

 So renaming an image is arbitrary but consideration should be given to a useful convention that makes sense for consumers and should also take